-Once you are on the sensor calibration screen, you will select what calibration method will be applied to the discharge moisture sensor.
-If the machine is equipped with an infeed moisture sensor, there will be a next button which when selected, will take you to the equivalent set of screens to setup the infeed moisture sensor as well.
-The Features Enable section where the discharge moisture sensor is enabled also has a toggle to indicate what model moisture sensor is being used (FP21C or FP32C) and whether or not the moisture sensor is installed in a sampler assembly.
-The Pinnacle software needs to know what sensor is being used because the temperature-voltage relationship is different and the presence of a sampler will enable the advanced linear and advanced polynomial calibration methods.
-If no sampler is installed, the only option will be the Single Point calibration method as shown below:
+Once you are on the sensor calibration screen, you will select what calibration method will be applied to the moisture sensor(s).
+The Features Enable section where the moisture sensors are enabled also has a toggle to indicate what model moisture sensor is being used (FP21C, FP32C, or DM510) and whether or not the moisture sensor is installed.
+The Pinnacle software needs to know what sensor is being used because the temperature-voltage relationship is different and each model of moisture sensor has it's own calibration methods.

-Single Point Calibration
+Single Point Calibration (FP21C or FP32C Model)